People expect old men to die,

 “Other demons still stalk this world.
 Any student of the occult with a flexible moral center can stave off death for centuries, if not millennia.
 You don’t need the Elder Wand to defeat any foe.
 You don’t need the Spirit Stone to converse with the memories of the past.
 You don’t need the True Cloak of Invisibility to remain hidden.

 “I came here to say… That it’s time, I suppose.
 It’s time for me to pass the Hallows on to someone more worthy.
-The Stone, I will gift to Celia, and the Cloak to Iolanthe.
+The Stone, I will gift to Celia and the Cloak to Iolanthe.
 The Wand, of that I am still unsure.
 I fear that…”

 He paused for a moment.
 He had visited Ignotus’ grave every year since his passing.
 At first, he felt a bit self-conscious over talking to an inanimate object.
 But he wasn’t really speaking to no one.
 No sane, rational being could ever look at the way magic works, observe the universe around them, and conclude that death was the true end of things.
 Maybe, perhaps for Muggles.
 There had never been a documented case of Muggle resurrection or Muggle immortality.
 But they had Magic.

 That had been another subject over which Cadmus and Antioch had continually argued.
 To Antioch, the answer was self-evident: Muggles don’t have souls, and wizards do.
-It was why Antioch was so staunchly against the interbreeding of wizards and Muggles: as long as there was still a spark of magic, as long as their was a soul, Death was not the end.
+It was why Antioch was so staunchly against the interbreeding of wizards and Muggles: as long as there was still a spark of magic, as long as there was a soul, Death was not the end.

 Cadmus, on the other hand, took a far more reductionist view of identity.
 To him, the patterns that made up a person persisted throughout the echoes of time, Wizard or no. It was simply something about Magic that made those patterns more readily identifiable, easier to locate, easier to recreate.

 This was not to say that Antioch was prejudiced.
 Quite the contrary: he believed they could not truly conquer Death until they could conquer it for all of mankind.
 Antioch spent his days with the Elder Wand trying to master the ultimate power, the ability to create life.
 True, soulful life.
-And one day, when the time was right, he would grant the blessing of a soul on ever non-magical man, woman, and child.
+And one day, when the time was right, he would grant the blessing of a soul on every non-magical man, woman, and child.